Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/tree/tree.rst

     should have an attribute of type `tree` with the same name.

 After enabling synchronization mode, the attribute cannot be edited.
-All changes should be done for the 'ancestor' attribute where the synchronization is established, after that they are automatically copied to an 'descendant' attribute.
+All changes should be done for the `ancestor` attribute, all changes to the `accessor` are automatically copied into the `descendant` attribute.

 .. figure:: img/tree_img4.png